 August 6–8: Project Preparation for Presentation

 August 8-9: Class presentations

 The concluding project for the class should explain how your values apply to a specific ethical question.
 (Roughly, you might think about an "ethical" question as one that can be answered in a "should" or "ought" sentence, or a sentence about what's good or bad, or beautiful or ugly).

 The project has two components:

-- Prepare to present your question for 5 minutes to the class on the final day of class, and expect some discussion.
+Prepare to present your question for 5-10 minutes to the class on the final two days of class, and expect some discussion.
 (Note that the live presentation is optional; if you would prefer another mode of sharing your project, please check in with the instructor).

-- We'll be using class time on Aug 8 and August 9 to prepare projects; do come to the classroom at 9am each day, but feel free to work outside the classroom during class time (for example, to capture footage, take photographs, work with library books).
+We'll be using time during the second week to prepare projects; do come to the classroom at 9am each day, but feel free to work outside the classroom during class time (for example, to capture footage, take photographs, work with library books).
 Just let me know where you're going.